LeonidMehandzhijski/ChronoZen/README.md

 ## What's This?

-Productivity Suite Pro is your all-in-one productivity companion that lives right in your browser!
+ChronoZen is your all-in-one productivity companion that lives right in your browser!
 It combines everything you need to stay focused and productive:

 - **Pomodoro Timer** - Work smarter with customizable work/break sessions
 - **Task Manager** - Keep track of your to-dos